kylej21/CropGuard/README.md

    This might take some time.
 5. Start server by running ```python main.py```

+**IMPORTANT**: You will need a .env file in the frontend directory, containing information such as Gemini API key, database credentials, etc. If you are a Gemini Competition judge, the .env file should be in a zip file, the link to which is in the Google Form submission for the contest.

 From there, you should be able to use Crop Guard through the above link.
 Without backend, while the website will load it will not function correctly.

 ## Tech stack